sgawith/useful-shell-scripts/scripts/README.md

 This script moves all files matching a specified file extension from a source folder to a target folder, maintaining the folder structure.
 Example use would be moving files from a Dropbox folder to a permanent store.
 Note that this will overwrite files in the target folders, so use with caution.

 	./move-media.sh ~/Downloads/new-music ~/Music/awesome-library mp3

+## server-status.sh

+This requires a text file as input, containing a list of URLs to check, one per line.
+An example list is included (sample-urls.txt).

+	./server-status.sh ./sample-urls.txt